edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

 This approach removes a lot of code and looks significantly better.
-Note that it's important to minimize view subscriptions using the `as` keyword.

 Sometimes we need more than one Subscription in the view context.
 In this case instead of doing this imbrication.